oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/model/_index.md

 supply the path to the EAR, WAR, or JAR file (or directory); that path will be put in the archive editor on the `Code View` page.

-The [Model Design View Map](document) lists the MBean folders and attributes that are available in WDT, and where they can be found in the Model Design View navigation
+The [Model Design View Map]({{% relref "model-map.md" %}}) shows where to find the WDT folders and attributes in the Model Design View editor.

 ### Code View
 Using an IDE-like layout, the `Code View` provides editor panes for editing the model, variables, and archive files,